ericwowk1/govtrade/README.md

-A Python-based bot that monitors U.S. government officials' stock trade filings, scrapes relevant trade data and mimics those trades automatically on your Robinhood account.
+A Python bot that monitors U.S. government officials' stock trade filings, scrapes relevant trade data and mimics those trades automatically on your Robinhood account.

 How to use: